kamiarkordari/Advanced-Lane-Lines/README.md

 The code for this step is contained in cell #11 of `Project.ipynb`.

-To demonstrate this step, I apply the distortion correction to a test image.
+Here's an example of the output for this step:
 ![alt text][image2-out]

 ### Thresholding with Color Transforms and Gradients

 I used a combination of color and gradient thresholds to generate a binary image that clearly shows the lanes on the road.
 The code for thresholding steps are at cells #8 through #18 in `Project.ipynb`.
-Here's an example of my output for this step.
+Here's an example of the output for this step.

 ![alt text][image3]